-On the night before my daughter’s highly anticipated camp reunion, posts of her beloved bunkmates at a sleepover party started popping up in her Instagram feed with captions like, “Don’t you wish you were part of our squad?!”
+On the night before my daughter’s highly anticipated camp reunion, posts of her beloved bunkmates at a sleepover party started popping up in her Instagram feed.
+They had captions like, “Don’t you wish you were part of our squad?!”

 She hadn’t been invited.
 She came to me, devastated, asking if I thought she should still go to the reunion.
 Honestly, it was a tough call.
 All I wanted to do was chew out the host parents and send in a squad of my own (although the parents were probably clueless of the situation).

 When it comes to feeling left out (FOMO), even our most well-adjusted adolescents struggle with that all-consuming angst when they discover that their peers are doing something, or are in the know of something, and they’ve been left out.
 Yes, with teens (and with all of us) FOMO has always existed, but it’s going into overdrive thanks to real-time digital updates.
 This is particularly due to trending social channels like Snapchat and Instagram.

 So, how do you come of age when an inanimate object with a screen is your looking glass and fifth limb?
 How do you navigate the potentially toxic social world?
 How do you deal with 24/7 evidence of being left out.

 FOMO is actually about coping with our new social reality, one that puts everyone’s lives in a public square, ripe for commentary and judgment.
 Our kids may be troubled by an actual event, an exclusive selfie, or just the impression that the lives of their “friends” are much better than their own.
 In any case, we need to teach them life skills that help them build inner strength, confidence, and mastery over socially manipulative situations.
 These skills will help prevent others from getting the best of them.